 When a teams work to make a decision on a draft pick, its decision-makers inform the representatives at the draft.
 One of the representatives writes the player’s name, school, and position on a card, which is handed to a runner, and the pick is officially ratified.

-Under the rules of the NFL collective bargaining agreement, the league can assign as many as 32 additional compensatory free agent picks, which allow teams that have lost free agents to another team to use the draft to try to fill the void.
+Under the rules of the NFL collective bargaining agreement, the league can assign as many as 32 additional compensatory free agent picks.
+This allows teams that have lost free agents to another team to use the draft to try to fill the void.
 The awarded picks occur at the end of the third round throughout the seventh round.

 Once a trade is ratified, a player personnel rep relays the details to the leagues broadcast partners and to all 32 clubs.
 A league official announces the trade at the draft venue in full glare of the media and fans.